SammyBGH/Resume-Builder/README.md

 ## 📜 License

-This project is licensed under the **MIT License** – you are free to use, modify, and distribute it.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)**.

+* ✅ You may **view and reference** this project for personal or educational purposes.
+* ❌ You may **NOT copy, modify, redistribute, or use** this code for commercial purposes without explicit permission from the author.

+See the full license terms here: [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 ---